Chrissy Teigen Wants You To Know She’s More Than ‘Just’ A Model

-Teigen has explained in an interview at Revelist, that it’s not really just about her having accomplished other things outside of the modeling world, it’s in part that she isn’t primarily a model anymore.
-Modeling is, and has been for awhile now, on the back-burner.
+Teigen has explained in an interview at Revelist that it’s not really just about her having accomplished other things outside of the modeling world, it’s in part that she isn’t primarily a model anymore.
+Modeling is, and has been for a while now, on the back-burner.
 While she still takes modeling jobs, she’s not out pursuing them so much as accepting the opportunities that come to her which fit her lifestyle now.

 Teigen went into more detail, explaining that as a teen, at the height of her working days, and even now, she’s never really felt like a model.
 In fact, she’s not even sure what she should be referred to as since she is constantly busy doing so many things.
 Teigen told a story about when she was younger and realized that she really didn’t feel like a model.

-“I remember being on an airplane and this man next to me was like, “What do you do for a living?”
-And I was like, “Uhhhh,” and I just made something up because I’ve never been able to physically say it, even when I was one, so I don’t know.”
+“I remember being on an airplane and this man next to me was like, ‘What do you do for a living?’
+And I was like, ‘Uhhhh,’ and I just made something up because I’ve never been able to physically say it, even when I was one, so I don’t know.”

 John and I are pretending to be on “below deck” aka one of the best shows on television pic.twitter.com/KAOr206YS5